 As professional and academic leaders, we envision and enact innovative models of doing public history.
 Our scholarship informs our services and vice versa.

-Hope Shannon is a public history professional and historian with a decade of experience working with local history institutions, museums, and cultural organizations.
+Hope Shannon, PhD, is a public history professional and historian with a decade of experience working with local history institutions, museums, and cultural organizations.
 She is particularly interested in how people use local history to shape public policy in their towns and neighborhoods, how this use of history has shaped local politics and culture, and the potential of local history to support progressive change.